-Because of these low latency times, we’re projected to reach a point at which wireless 5G connectivity within the home is faster than a wired connection—leading things that were previously wired (think of home theater setups involving speakers, projectors, etc.) to go wireless.
+Because of these low latency times, we expect to reach a point when wireless 5G connectivity within the home is faster than a wired connection.
+Things that were previously wired, like home theater setups involving speakers, projectors, etc., will to go wireless.

-When this happens, it’s possible that over-the-air testing (with the device under test being tested without a wired connection) will become more commonplace as testers try to ascertain beam tracking information and other 5G-specific data.
+When this happens, it’s possible that over-the-air testing will become more commonplace, which means devices will be tested without a wired connection as testers try to ascertain beam tracking information and other 5G-specific data.

 In theory, this may help to overcome some of the challenges inherent in millimeter waves—e.g. their relative inability to penetrate walls and other barriers.
-In practice, this will lead to a large number of new complex test cases.
+However, in practice, this will lead to a large number of new complex test cases.

 Of course, 5G will also be arriving in an environment where other factors are already increasing the sophistication of automated telecom testing workflows.
 No doubt these factors will influence the way we test 5G networks and viceversa.
 For example, 5G will be maturing around the same time Gartner expects hyperautomation to be a transformative force across any number of different industries.